On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Introduction

 Molecular dynamics (MD) simulations have been shown to be a promising tool in terms of revealing atomistic mechanisms that contribute to various PVD techniques including dcMS and HiPIMS \citep{kateb2019,kateb2020}.
 It is worth mentioning that MD simulations of sputter deposition are divided into two categories: (i) modeling the vicinity of the substrate, the so called \emph{deposition side}, and (ii) modeling the energetic working gas ions bombarding a surface or the \emph{target side}.
 So far the target side simulations are focused on the sputter yield and energy distribution of ejected atoms from the target \citep{brault2016,kammara2016}.
 Recently, \citet{brault2018} included the working gas between target and deposition sides within a multi-scale MD simulation.
 He suggested that the effect of the gas phase in sputter deposition is limited to the narrowing of the energy distribution as atoms travel towards the substrate.
 It has also been shown that one can model the kinetic energy of adatoms at desired pressure without considering a working gas in the simulation \citep{xie2014}.
 Thus, it is reasonable to only model the deposition side using a proper energy distribution within the deposition flux.

 Regarding HiPIMS deposition, MD simulations have indicated that both ionization fraction and substrate bias change the microstructure and film-substrate intermixing \citep{kateb2019,kateb2020}.
-Hence, the variation of the film texture by bias voltage observed experimentally \citep{cemin17:120,nedfors18:031510,hajihoseini2018} can be attributed to the change of wetting due to interface mixing.
-An alternative explanation is based on the \emph{thermal spikes} \citep{johnson1985} or the \emph{atomic scale heating} \citep{musil2000} models of impinging ions.
+Hence, the variation of the film texture by bias voltage that has been observed experimentally \citep{cemin17:120,nedfors18:031510,hajihoseini2018} can be attributed to the change of wetting due to interface mixing.
+An alternative explanation is based on \emph{thermal spikes} \citep{johnson1985} or the \emph{atomic scale heating} \citep{musil2000} models of impinging ions.
 However, an MD simulation in the absence of ions is inconsistent with these models, as pointed out by \citet{gilmore1991}.
 Even energetic deposition (10\,--\,40~eV) failed to make connection between MD results and the above mentioned models \citep{sprague1996}.
 On the other hand, \citet{muller1986} showed that low energy ion impacts (ions of the noble working gas) can generate thermal spikes that lead to structure modification.
 Later, \citet{anders02:1100} explained that the non-kinetic energy of ions, which will be called \emph{ion potential} here after, cannot be ignored, and introduced several energy terms of an ion:

-where ${\cal E}_{\rm i}^0$ is the initial kinetic energy of the ion of the sputtered species, $n$ is the ion valance, $\Delta V$ is the potential difference between the substrate sheath and the plasma potential, ${\cal E}_{\rm c}$ is the cohesive energy, ${\cal E}_{\rm iq}$ is the image charge interaction energy, and ${\cal E}_{\rm exc}$ is a contribution that only applies to ions with excited electron(s).
+where ${\cal E}_{\rm i}^0$ is the initial kinetic energy of the ion of the sputtered species, $n$ is the ion valance, $\Delta V$ is the potential difference between the substrate and the plasma, ${\cal E}_{\rm c}$ is the cohesive energy, ${\cal E}_{\rm iq}$ is the image charge interaction energy, and ${\cal E}_{\rm exc}$ is a contribution that only applies to ions with excited electron(s).
 Finally, ${\cal E}_{Q}$ is a cumulative ionization energy i.e.~the summation of the first, second, ... and up to the $n$-th ionization energy to be considered for multiply charged ions.

-Note that the first three terms apply both to neutral atoms and ions, but they take into account the possibility to control an ionized flux using a substrate bias, which is a more efficient method.
-The last three terms define the ion potential indicated by \citet{anders2008}, which must be treated carefully in order to achieve a realistic simulation of an ionized PVD.
+Note that the terms ${\cal E}_{\rm i}^0$ and ${\cal E}_{\rm c}$ apply both to neutral atoms and ions.
+The term $ne\Delta V$ takes into account the possibility to control an ionized flux using a substrate bias.
+Terms ${\cal E}_{\rm c}$, ${\cal E}_{\rm exc}$, ${\cal E}_{Q}$ define the ion potential indicated by \citet{anders02:1100,anders2008}, which must be treated carefully in order to achieve a realistic simulation of an ionized PVD.